wp-plugins/worker/readme.txt

 = How does ManageWP compare to services like InfiniteWP, MainWP, CMS Commander, IControlWP ? =

 We believe that our product is technologically more advanced and more mature.
 In some cases ManageWP has been the inspiration for these services, and we continue to innovate.
-For more information please refer to this comment by [Vladimir Prelovac](http://wpchat.com/t/security-and-centralized-wordpress-management-ie-managewp-jetpack-etc/505/6?u=vprelovac)
+For more information please refer to [this comment](http://wpchat.com/t/security-and-centralized-wordpress-management-ie-managewp-jetpack-etc/505/6?u=vprelovac)

-= How does ManageWP compare with backup plugins like BackupBuddy, Backwpup, UpdraftPlus, WP-DB-Backup ? =
+= How does ManageWP compare to backup plugins like BackupBuddy, Backwpup, UpdraftPlus, WP-DB-Backup ? =

 There is a limit to what a PHP based backup can do (as are all these plugins) but we believe that our backup system is one of if not the most robust solution on the market.

 = How does ManageWP compare with clone plugins like Duplicator, WP Migrate DB, XCloner ? =

-We are confident that our clone system is the omst reliable one on the market faturing highly sophisticated technology allowing the easiest and most efficient site clone/migration on the market.
+We are confident that our clone system is the most reliable one on the market featuring highly sophisticated technology allowing for the easiest and most efficient site clone/migration on the market.

 = Does ManageWP work with caching plugins like W3 Total Cache or WP Super Cache =